GigaSpaces-ProfessionalServices/xap-persist-training/README.md

 d.
 Validate that your instance has been created

-    /usr/bin/mysql jbillbuddy-u root –p (No password is required)
+    /usr/bin/mysql jbillbuddy-u root –p (no password is required)

 e.
 Verify no tables exist